matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 ## Why Storyscript?

 Software development is a 90 year story of abstraction.
-Once physical punch cards were used to automate procedures turned into code enabling millions of people to call themselves developers.
+Once physical punch cards were used to automate procedures, turned into code enabling millions of people to call themselves developers.
 Modern development is built upon the foundation of well-abstracted stacks of software, a trend that is not gong to stop.
 Abstraction, to developers, means staying focused on what matters most.
 How one manages memory or threads is not business-logic.
 It's the story of moving data that defines the product and therefore the business.

 ### The next abstraction: Top-level Programming